Tip #817: To Go Virtual or Not

 For the second activity, I could possibly use an extensive poll.
 This would accomplish two of my six goals.

-You can see my problem with going virtual.
 The program is designed to model an enormous variety of different interactive learning activities that engage most if not all of the senses.
-How do I replicate the feeling of standing around a flip chart to brainstorm ideas and writing them down using fragrant colored marking pens?
+How do I replicate the feeling of standing around a flip chart to brainstorm ideas.
+And then writing them down using fragrant colored marking pens?
 How do I replicate the energy and excitement of a relay race?
 Even more important, how do I give the participants the opportunity to practice facilitating an interactive learning activity that they have never facilitated before?
 That is the end goal of the entire program.

 Look, I don’t want to cancel the program, I really don’t.
 But to put the program online would eviscerate it.
 The participants would not be able to demonstrate in a classroom what they learned about setting up, facilitating and managing a face to face accelerated learning program.
 It wouldn’t be fair to them.
 They didn’t sign up to learn how to do online training.